Port Victoria, Kenya

-Port Victoria is a small town in Western Kenya, located in the southern part of Western province on the shores of Lake Victoria in Busia County on the Kenya-Uganda border.
+Port Victoria is a town in Western Kenya, located in the southern part of the country's western region on the shores of Lake Victoria in Busia County on the Kenya-Uganda border.
 Fishing is the main economic activity of the people in Port Victoria.
-The town has a population of 12,194 people and is located at an altitude of about 1,149m.
+The town has a population of about 14,000 people(2025 county government estimate) people and is located at an altitude of about 1,149 m.

-Port Victoria is approximately 50 km from Busia town, 90 km from Kisumu city and 352 km from Nairobi, the capital city of Kenya.
+Port Victoria is approximately 64 km from Busia town, 115 km from Kisumu city and 468 km from Nairobi, the capital city of Kenya.

+Etymology

+The town is named after the lake on which it sits, with the lake inheriting the name of the queen of the UK when the British first made it to its shores.